tranthanhvu/Flutter-StateManagement/README.md

 To compare architectures (state management) using in flutter.

 I'm noob in flutter.
 This project doesn't belong to any researchs, it's only my starting project trying to find out my favorite architectures in flutter.
+Disclamer: All state managements which are appeared in this project is only my taste.

 # State managements are used in this project:
 - [ ] Provider